 This post is all about the rides for families at Universal, Orlando Florida theme park with young kids (6 and under – although not all of the rides are suitable for toddlers).
 Read on to find out what each ride is like, if there is a height restriction and the suitability of each ride for younger kids.
-Most of these have no height limit although for a few of the faster family friendly rides your child will need to be 36″ (around 92cm) or taller.
-For the slightly taller kids there’s also a couple of rides at 42″ and four at 40″ minimum height.
+Most of these have no height limit although for a few of the faster family-friendly rides your child will need to be 36″ (around 92cm) or taller.
+For the slightly taller kids, there’s also a couple of rides at 42″ and four at 40″ minimum height.
 Plus don’t forget to check out my similar post for Universal’s Island of Adventure.

 I also want to explain about park opening if you are staying at one of the Universal hotels.
 We wrongly assumed that by early park entry they meant early entry to both parks.
-This was wrong for the duration our stay.
+This was wrong for the duration of our stay.
 We could only enter Islands of Adventure one hour early and we were only allowed access to the Wizarding World of Harry Potter Hogsmeade.
 There was no early entry for Universal studios although they did tend to open their doors 10 minutes early which was handy.
 We took advantage of early opening at Islands of Adventure as it also meant we were near Jurassic Park river adventure and King Kong a lot earlier than the crowds which meant we were able to walk straight on to those rides.

 Most Universal rides do not allow filming or photography while you are on the ride (unlike Disney!).